20k/20k.github.io/_posts/2024-06-15-schwarzschild.markdown

 Where $\Gamma^\mu_{\alpha\beta}$ is derived from the metric tensor, and is implicitly a function of $x^\mu$.
 This is called the geodesic equation, and describes the motion of GR's notion of rays, which are called geodesics

-In general relativity, the motion of all objects, lightrays, and additionally measuring distances are described by geodesics.
+In general relativity, the motion of all objects and lightrays are described by geodesics.
+Physics distances are also measured using geodesics.
 On earth, if you move in a straight line you'll end up going in a circle: geodesics are the more mathematical version of this concept.
 The only physically accurate way to get from point A, to point B, or relate them in any fashion in the general case, is via a geodesic

+## Timelike, lightlike, and spacelike geodesics

 There are three kinds of geodesics:

-1. Spacelike
-2. Timelike
-3. Lightlike

-Timelike geodesics represent the path that objects with rest mass follow, and lightlike geodesics represent the path that objects without *rest* mass follow (ie light).
-We will be ignoring spacelike geodesics entirely, but they represent spacetime distances that can't be travelled by an observer or light, and are causally disconnected from us.
-Note that it does not matter what the mass of an object is, only that it has mass at rest[^massissortofignored]
+1. Timelike: these are paths which can be travelled by an observer (or particle) with mass (even if very minimal)
+2. Lightlike: these are paths which can only be travelled by light[^masslessparticles]
+3. Spacelike: these geodesics are a bit more complicated to interpret, and we will ignore them

-We'd like to render our black hole by firing light rays around and finding out what our spacetime looks like, so what we're looking for in this article is lightlike geodesics
+We'd like to render our black hole by firing light rays around and finding out what our spacetime looks like, so what we're looking for in this article is lightlike geodesics.
+If you'd like to trace the path of a particle - you need timelike geodesics

 ## Geodesics: the less basics

-A geodesic has two properties: a position $x^\mu$, and a velocity.
+A geodesic has two properties: a position $x^\mu$, and a velocity $v^\mu$.
 In normal every day life, velocity is defined as the rate of change of position with respect to time.
 In general relativity, we have several concepts of time that we could use

 1. The concept of time given to us by our coordinate system, which is completely arbitrary and has no meaning
 2. The concept of time as experienced by an observer (including particles)
-3. A even more completely arbitrary concept of time that has no meaning
+3. An even more completely arbitrary concept of time that has no meaning

 No observer can move at the speed of light, so 2. is right out for lightlike geodesics, though works well for timelike geodesics.
 1. Is dependent on our coordinate system and is hard to apply generally (not every coordinate system has a time coordinate), so in general we will always be using 3 for light.

 This makes our velocity: $v^\mu = dx^\mu/ds$. $ds$ is known as an affine parameter, and represents a fairly arbitrary parameterisation[^whatsaparameterisation] of our curve/geodesic

-One other fun fact is that the velocity of a geodesic is always tangent to the curve that that geodesic traces out.
-This defines what it means for something to be a geodesic, that it is in a sense parallel to itself.
-In fact, transporting the velocity of a geodesic along the curve defined by the geodesic, is one way to derive the geodesic equation (autoparallel transport)

 ## Integrating the geodesic equation

-We're finally going to solve one of our major components now: We've already briefly seen the geodesic equation, which looks like this:
+We're  going to solve one of our major components now: We've already briefly seen the geodesic equation, which looks like this:

 $$ a^\mu = -\Gamma^\mu_{\alpha\beta} v^\alpha v^\beta $$